 Winnipeg Inner City Missions is committed to serving people with a particular focus on those living in downtown Winnipeg.
 WICM provides a safe, nurturing and peaceful atmosphere where people can begin to achieve their potential.
 It is committed to helping people find their way to having adequate food, clothing and a safe place to live.
 It helps people learn how to be listened to and understood, achieve employment and develop physical, emotional, spiritual and social well-being.

 WICM is comprised of Flora House, Anishinabe Fellowship Centre and Place of Hope.
-From worship services to food banks to programs for the un- and under-employed, WICM serves the Aboriginal community and anyone else in the neighbourhood who seeks out help.
+From worship services to food banks to programs for the un- and under-employed, WICM serves the Indigenous community and anyone else in the neighbourhood who seeks out help.
 All of their programs and professional services are offered free-of-charge.

 Place of Hope provides safe, clean housing combined with advocacy, counselling and referral.
 Here, individuals find new hope and renewed life as they participate in a First Steps to Employment Project.
 This project gives people the space, safety and support they need to help grow in their self esteem, to heal beyond past wounds and to launch out into a new life.
 This ministry is all about setting free the captives and the oppressed.